chaoyue-stat/chaoyue-stat.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 - **Y. Chao**, L. Huang, and X. J. Ma\*.
-Distributed Penalized Regression with Compositional Covariates.
+Distributed Linear Regression with Compositional Covariates.
 Submitted to _Journal of Machine Learning Research_.
 - **Y. Chao**, X. J. Ma\*, and B. Y. Zhu.
 Distributed Optimal Subsampling for Quantile Regression with Massive Data.
 Submitted to _Journal of Statistical Planning and Inference_.
 Second Round of Review.
 - J. R. Chen, X. J. Ma, and **Y. Chao**\*.
 Measuring and Testing Independence for Multivariate Time Series by Auto Multivariate Distance Covariance.
 Submitted to _Insurance: Mathematics and Economics_.